Top 10 Tips For Moving With Kids

 Even if you know the answers, these icebreakers are important to ask.
 They will get your children opening up about their feelings about the move and will make handling it much easier.

 There are many ways you can make the upcoming move fun?
 Visualize the city and talk about the positive things your children should look forward to.

 Maybe they are moving into a nice beautiful house with a pool.
 Or perhaps there’s a park down the street from the new home.
 Let them know about the new fun adventures they will have.

 Whatever you do, make the move seem like a wonderful positive experience and your kids will feel better about it too!

 Tip 5: Start Packing Early

 Start packing early to help alleviate some of the moving jitters.
-Pack at least 1 to 2 months in advance, and have your kids help you.
+Pack at least 1 to 2 months in advance, and have your kid or kids help you.